 Pilot to begin soon for air-conditioning units in 30 schools

-A pilot to retrofit and instal air-conditioning units in 30 schools is to get under way soon to reduce heat stress on students amid rising temperatures.
+A pilot to retrofit and install air-conditioning units in 30 schools is to get under way soon, to reduce heat stress on students amid rising temperatures.

 Williams said greater use of solar energy in schools is being considered as part of the project.

-The education minister noted that the project will seek to have early childhood, primary and secondary schools retrofitted with air-conditioning units and will, therefore, take some time.
+The minister noted that the project will seek to have early-childhood, primary and secondary schools retrofitted with air-conditioning units and will, therefore, take some time.

 “I am not making a promise to say that it is going to be done by the end of the school year.
 It is going to take a long time.
 We have 1,010 primary and high schools.
 We have maybe another 1,000 early-childhood institutions, so you can see the magnitude of [the task of] retrofitting our schools,” she said.